 OpenGL 2.1 is the minimum version Zink can support, and will always be exposed, given Vulkan support.
 There’s a few features that are required for correct behavior, but not all of these are validated; instead you’ll see rendering-issues and likely validation error, or even crashes.

 Here’s a list of those requirements:

-For OpenGL 3.0 support, the following additional device extensions are required to be exposed and fully supported:
+For OpenGL 3.0 support, the following additional requirements needs to be supported: